dhuss42/ft_irc/progress.md

 	[x] getter and setter for should Exit
 	[x] pass pointer to server when Error is called
 	-> is better but not optimal

+## ====== Day 21 == 22.09 ====== (6h)
+- worked on server speed

+## ====== Day 21 == 24.09 ====== ()
+- realised "laggy" speed comes from irssi not our server
+	- compare in eval
+- testing multiple Client connections to the server
+- User Connecting with Nick who has been part of the channel and then disconnected and connected again with same nick resulted in this:
+	[DEBUG] CAP:
+	[DEBUG] Capability negotiation completed
+	[DEBUG] JOIN:
+	[DEBUG] #test exists already, not creating a new channel [DEBUG] Client is already part of the Channel!
+	Segmentation fault: 11
+	-> Need to handle situation in which Nick is already taken [x] Need to handle removal out of all Channels to which user was connected -> RESOLVED

+- Connecting with 50 testusers in 1 Channel each sending a message every 5 seconds [DEBUG] current reply: testnick14!tError: send error Default error
+	Error: send error
+			Default error
+	Error: send error
+			Default error
+	Error: send error
+			Default error
+	Error: send error
+			Default error
+	Error: send error
+			Default error
+	Error: std::bad_alloc
+	Error: std::bad_alloc
+	Error: std::bad_alloc
+	Error: std::bad_alloc
+	Error: std::bad_alloc
+	Error: std::bad_alloc
+	Segmentation fault: 11
+		-> maybe make a sendBuffer for the client